flyteorg/flytesnacks/examples/databricks_integration/databricks_integration/databricks_plugin.md

 ```

-To run the provided example on the Flyte cluster, use the following command:
+To run the provided example on a Flyte cluster, use the following command:

 ```
 pyflyte run --remote \